Skip to content

 VariableRequiredDescription

-SITE_API_ENDPOINTYesQuery Doctor API endpoint — set to https://api.querydoctor.com
+SITE_API_ENDPOINTNoQuery Doctor API endpoint — set to https://api.querydoctor.com by default.

 Your workflow should trigger on both pull_request (for PR analysis) and push to your main branch (to establish a baseline for comparison).
 On push events, the analyzer creates a baseline on the dashboard without posting a PR comment.